Colonia Buenos Aires: Used auto parts

-Crime

-The area has a reputation of being “bravo” (lit. fierce) or dangerous and a “nido de delincuentes” (nest of delinquents) even though crime statistics here are fairly low.
-The government considers the area to be populated by generally honest people but infiltrated by delinquents.
-Many state that it is perfectly safe to walk the streets in the center of the colonia, although they admit the area in the north that borders Colonia Doctores does have some problems with delinquents.
-Most of the crime in the area (outside of the trafficking of stolen car parts) involves car theft, muggings and homicide.

-The more serious problem is the sale of drugs in the area.
-There have been 25 areas in the 27 block area identified as selling drugs.
-Many of the substances sold include very cheap ones, including inhalants, which primarily affect the young people of the colonia.

-Another problem is the robbery of those from outside who enter the area, especially those who come to shop.
-This is one of the reasons the colonia has been ranked as one of the most dangerous in the Cuauhtémoc borough.
-Assaults tend to concentrate on the following streets: Doctor Norma, Federico Gomez Santos, Andrade as well as near the Centro Médico hospital.
+Sacurity

+Buenos Aires has experienced gradual improvements in its urban environment in recent years as a result of community development programs, public space investments, and expanded educational, cultural, and recreational services.

+While the neighborhood has historically been associated with the automotive parts trade and faced urban safety challenges common to high-activity commercial districts, it is now generally considered comparable to other central neighborhoods within the Cuauhtémoc borough.

+Local authorities continue to implement crime-prevention initiatives, public safety measures, and community programs, while projects such as the PILARES “Ratón Macías” community center and new residential developments have contributed to improving quality of life and strengthening neighborhood cohesion.

+As in many densely populated urban areas, property-related offenses such as theft from pedestrians, vehicle theft, and commercial burglary remain among the most common reported crimes and continue to be addressed through citywide public security strategies.

 Panteón Francés de la Piedad

 The neighborhood contains the Panteón Francés de la Piedad (French Cemetery of Piety) which was founded by Maximilian I in the 19th century.
 Today, this cemetery is mostly abandoned and quiet, even on Day of the Dead, when most Mexican families visit family graves.
 Many are tombs over 100 years old, abandoned.
 Some remain works of art but others are totally destroyed.
 The grounds are not kept.
 The remains of Francisco I. Madero, José María Pino Suárez, Emilio Portes Gil, Javier Torres Adalid, Mariano Escobedo and José Revueltas are buried here.

 The cemetery was used mostly by the well-to-do and many of the graves have Art Nouveau designs.
 Those with the means would have large gravestones, small buildings and/or sculptures on the gravesites.
 Many of the sculptures refer to death, fragility and the brevity of life.
 Some were done by an Italian sculptor named Ponzanelli.
 There is also a 100-year-old replica of the Pietà sculpture by Michelangelo.

 The government of the Cuauhtémoc borough states that the cemetery was closed in 1924; however, Oaxacan writer Andrés Henestrosa was buried here in 2008, which was his wish according to his daughter.